gluster/glusterdocs/Quick-Start-Guide/Terminologies.md

 ### Vol file

-.vol files are configuration files used by glusterfs process.
-Volfiles will be usually located at /var/lib/glusterd/vols/volume-name/.
+`.vol` files are configuration files used by glusterfs process.
+Volfiles will be usually located at `/var/lib/glusterd/vols/volume-name/`.
-Eg:vol-name-fuse.vol,export-brick-name.vol,etc..
-Sub-volumes in the .vol files are present in the bottom-up approach and then after tracing forms a tree structure, where in the hierarchy last comes the client volumes.
+Eg: `vol-name-fuse.vol`, `export-brick-name.vol` etc. Sub-volumes in the `.vol` files are present in the bottom-up approach and then after tracing forms a tree structure, where in the hierarchy last comes the client volumes.